sodadata/docs/soda-sql/samples.md

 - Read more about [failed row]({% link soda-cloud/failed-rows.md %}) samples in Soda Cloud.
 - <a href="https://cloud.soda.io/signup" target="_blank"> Sign up</a> for a free Soda Cloud account.
 - [Create monitors]({% link soda-cloud/monitors.md %}) in Soda Cloud.
-- Learn how to display [sample data]({% link soda-cloud/display-samples.md %}) for datasets in Soda Cloud.
 - Learn more about [Soda Cloud architecture]({% link soda-cloud/soda-cloud-architecture.md %}).
 - Need help?
 Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.